albert12132/albertwu.org/notes/contents/style_guide.md

 -----------------------

-Whitespace style might seem superfluous, but using whitespace in certain places will often make it easier to read code.
-In addition, since Python code depends on whitespace, it requires extra attention.
+Whitespace style might seem superfluous, but using whitespace in certain places (and omitting it in others) will often make it easier to read code.
+In addition, since Python code depends on whitespace (e.g.  indentation), it requires some extra attention.
+For that reason, this section has quite a few guidelines that you should consider.

 1. **Use spaces, not tabs for indentation**: our starter code always uses 4 spaces instead of tabs.
 If you use both spaces and tabs,